samimhamza/laravel8_vue3_vue-router_bootstrap5_starter/README.md

 # Laravel8_vue3_vue-router_bootstrap5_starter

-It's a pre-configured project using Laravel 8, Vue 3, vue router and bootstrap 5
+It's a pre-configured project using Laravel 8, Vue 3, Vue router and Bootstrap 5

 to get it up and run, just clone it and enjoy coding :